Let the beauty of what you love be what you do.

 Artist Statement

-Through the fluid and unbound process of creating visual perspectives and abstractions, I am unequivocally exploring and expressing themes within myself; the longing for freedom from control, finding calmness within our chaotic world, and above all, sharing my love and deep respect for our vulnerable planet which connects us all.
+Through the emergent and unbound process of creating these perspectives and abstractions, I am unequivocally exploring and expressing themes within myself: the longing for freedom from control, finding stillness within our chaotic world, and above all, expressing my enduring awe and respect for our vulnerable planet, the shared ground of our human experience.

 T Squared Series

-The T Squared series features a collection of artworks that explore the use of imagery within layers of color and textures all inspired by the natural world.
-Individual squares configured together have been painted and collaged on paper, wood and various thicknesses of plexiglass.
-The plexiglass series allows the viewer to immerse themselves into a deeper experience of the artwork as if peering through windows into vivid and textural changing worlds.
+The T Squared series features a collection of artworks that explore the use of imagery within layers of color and textures, all inspired by the natural world.
+Individual squares configured together have been painted and collaged on paper, wood, and various thicknesses of plexiglass.
+The plexiglass series allows the viewer to immerse themselves in a deeper experience of the artwork, as if peering through windows into vivid, textural, changing perspectives.

-The square form in my work represents the laws of nature that exist in the physical realm, providing a sense of structure, balance, logic, and order to the abstract elements found in my painting.
-The square is associated with the number 4, and relates to the four elements of the physical world: earth, air, water, and fire.
-The abstract elements, painted without constraint or premeditation, bring balance, harmony and dynamism to the composition when cut, arranged, mounted or framed in a square format.
+The square form in my work represents the laws of the physical realms, providing a sense of structure, balance, logic, and order to the abstract elements in my painting.
+The square is associated with the number 4, and relates to the four elements of earth: land, air, water, and fire.
+The abstract elements, painted without constraint or premeditation, bring organic harmony and dynamism to the composition when cut, arranged, mounted, or framed in a square format.

-I have painted lifelike portraits of endangered animals that face the threat of extinction due to human activities such as illegal hunting and fishing, deforestation, pollution, and the effects of climate change.
-Each magnificent animal embodies qualities that echo my own nature.
+I have painted lifelike portraits of a variety of animals, with a focus on species facing threats to their survival due to human activities such as illegal hunting and fishing, deforestation, pollution, and the effects of climate change.
+Each magnificent creature embodies qualities that echo my own nature.
 My aim is to raise awareness through these paintings about the plight of these species and the importance of preserving their natural habitats to safeguard our precious wildlife.

 Biography

-In 2012, feeling disillusioned and creatively stymied, Tricia shifted her focus from design problem solving for businesses, institutions and organizations to creating personal works that energized and fulfilled her.
-In 2014, she moved to Lake Oswego, Oregon where she continued her art education and exploration after decades as a professional designer, exhibiting her fine art paintings in solo, juried and group exhibitions throughout the Pacific Northwest.
-Tricia’s work as an abstract expressionist and wildlife painter has been received with acclaim.
-After a nearly six year interlude in the Portland, OR area, Tricia moved back to her home state of California in the summer of 2020 and now resides in Santa Barbara with her husband Stan, furthering her passion for the creative arts, painting and the fine art of living.
+In 2012, Tricia shifted her focus from creating design solutions for businesses, institutions, and organizations to pursuing more personal and expressive work.
+In 2014, she moved with her family to Lake Oswego, Oregon, where she deepened her exploration of fine art after decades as a professional designer, exhibiting her work in solo, juried, and group exhibitions.
+Her paintings have been exhibited across the West Coast, where she has earned recognition for both her abstract expressionist and wildlife work.
+After nearly six years in the Portland area, Tricia returned to her home state of California in the summer of 2020 and now resides in Santa Barbara with her husband, Stan.

 Please inquire for pricing.